akielaries/RPI-OS-tut/README.md

 # Introduction
 - RPI-OS aarch32 & aarch64
-- Project repo piggybacking off of many online tutorial on how to create a simple OS for aarch32 raspberry pi 2.
+- Project repo piggybacking off of many online tutorials on how to create a simple OS for aarch32 raspberry pi 2.
 I will be exploring creation for aarch64 rpi 3 & 4

 ## About